djtersteegc/Atmel-ATF15XX-Programming-Hardware/README.md

 ![ATF15XX-Programmer](docs/ATF15XX-Programmer.jpg)

 Worked great with ATMISP v7.3 on Windows 10.
-Similar to the ATDH1150USB the green LED will light when connected to ATMISP, both green and red LED's when successfully executing an operation, and the reb LED only when an error occurs.
+Similar to the ATDH1150USB the green LED will light when connected to ATMISP, both green and red LED's when successfully executing an operation, and the red LED only when an error occurs.

 ![ATF15XX-Programmer-Connected](docs/ATF15XX-Programmer-Connected.jpg)